mlegenhausen/grunt-ng-constant/README.md

 ### Usage Examples

 #### Default Options
-In this example I convert the package.json information in an angular module.
-So I am able to display e.g. the current version of the application in the app.
+In this example I convert the package.json information to an angular module.
+So I am able to display such things as the current version of the application in the app.

 ```js
 grunt.initConfig({